Understanding the Neuroscience Behind EMDR Therapy: A Path to Healing

 The Brain and Trauma

 To understand how EMDR therapy works, it's essential to first grasp how the brain processes trauma.
 When a person experiences a traumatic event, the brain's natural processing abilities can become overwhelmed, leading to the event being improperly stored in the memory.
-This can result in the persistent intrusion of traumatic memories, which can trigger intense emotional and physiological responses.
-When a person is triggered by a traumatic memory or external trauma reminder, they are not remembering it as if it is in the past, it is as if the body and brain believe the event is happening again right now in the present.
+This can result in the persistent intrusion of traumatic memories, which can trigger intense physiological and emotional responses, and dysregulation of the nervous system.
+When a person is triggered by a traumatic memory or external trauma reminder, they are not remembering it as a past episodic memory, it's as if the body and brain believe the event is happening again right now in the present.
+Traditional therapies that emphasize talking extensively about trauma run the risk of simply reinforcing these reactions resulting in re-traumatization, whereas EMDR aims to desensitize and reprocess the impact of trauma in a targeted manner.

 The Role of the Amygdala, Hippocampus, and Prefrontal Cortex

-Three critical regions of the brain are involved in the processing of traumatic memories: the amygdala, hippocampus, and prefrontal cortex.
+Three critical brain regions are involved in the processing of traumatic memories: the amygdala, hippocampus, and prefrontal cortex.

-3. Prefrontal Cortex: This part of the brain is responsible for executive functions, such as decision-making, rational thought, and emotional regulation.
+Prefrontal Cortex (PFC): The PFC, part of the frontal lobe, is responsible for executive functions, such as decision-making, rational thought, and emotional regulation.
 Trauma can impair the prefrontal cortex’s ability to modulate the amygdala's response to fear.
 Think about how quickly you can slam on the brakes in your car if someone stops short in front of you.
 That is your amygdala overriding your prefrontal cortex to respond faster than you can think.
 It’s helpful when you need it, but trauma and PTSD cause this to happen in inappropriate and disruptive ways.
 The amygdala starts running the show and is not easily convinced that the danger has passed.

-EMDR therapy utilizes bilateral stimulation (BLS), which involves rhythmic left-right patterns of eye movements, taps, or auditory tones.
+EMDR therapy utilizes bilateral stimulation (BLS), which involves saccadic eye movements, taps, or auditory tones.
 The exact mechanism of BLS is not fully understood, but several theories provide insights into its effectiveness:

-1. Adaptive Information Processing (AIP) Model: The AIP model suggests that trauma disrupts the brain’s information processing system, leaving the traumatic memory stuck in its original form.
-BLS during EMDR therapy helps to reactivate the brain's natural processing abilities, enabling the integration and resolution of traumatic memories.
-It is also thought that by activating both hemispheres of the brain while recalling a traumatic memory this recreates a brain state similar to REM sleep in which memories are processed and integrated naturally each night.
+Adaptive Information Processing (AIP) Model: The AIP model suggests that trauma disrupts the brain’s information processing system, leaving traumatic experiences stuck in their original form.
+BLS during EMDR therapy helps to reactivate the brain's natural processing abilities, enabling the integration and resolution of traumatic memories by desensitizing them and connecting them with adaptive information (reprocessing).
+It’s also thought that by activating both hemispheres of the brain while recalling a traumatic memory this recreates a brain state similar to REM sleep, a process that assists with processing, consolidating, and integrating memories naturally at night.

-2. Dual Attention Stimuli: BLS provides dual attention stimuli, where the client focuses on both the traumatic memory and the external stimuli (e.g., eye movements).
+Dual Attention Stimuli: BLS provides dual attention stimuli, where the client focuses on both the traumatic memory and the external stimuli (e.g., side to side eye movements).
 This dual focus may reduce the emotional intensity of the memory, allowing for more effective processing.
 The dual attention aspect can help explain why EMDR allows for successful reprocessing of memories while REM sleep tends to just produce nightmares that further traumatize a person.
-It seems the AIP network needs the aid of BLS to calm the amygdala and make reprocessing tolerable for it to be effective.
+It seems the AIP network benefits from the aid of BLS to calm the amygdala and make reprocessing tolerable so it to be effective.

-3. Working Memory Theory: This theory posits that BLS taxes the working memory, which is limited in capacity.
+Working Memory Explanation: This theory posits that BLS taxes the working memory, which is limited in capacity.
 When the working memory is occupied with BLS, it has less capacity to fully engage with the traumatic memory, diminishing its vividness and emotional impact.
-This makes sense as another way to throttle and titrate memory exposure so it can be tolerated instead of creating flooding and overwhelm.
+This is useful as another way to throttle and titrate memory exposure so it can be tolerated instead of creating flooding and overwhelm.

-Research has shown that EMDR therapy can lead to significant neurobiological changes in the brain.
+Research has shown that EMDR therapy can lead to significant neurobiological changes in brain activity.
 Some of these changes include:

-1. Reduction in Amygdala Activation: EMDR therapy has been associated with decreased activation of the amygdala, leading to reduced fear and anxiety responses when recalling traumatic memories.
+Reduction in Amygdala Activation: EMDR therapy has been associated with decreased activation of the amygdala, leading to reduced fear, anxiety, and negative emotions when recalling traumatic memories.

-2. Increased Prefrontal Cortex Activity: Enhanced activity in the prefrontal cortex has been observed following EMDR sessions, indicating improved emotional regulation and cognitive control over traumatic memories.
+Increased Prefrontal Cortex Activity: Enhanced activity in the prefrontal cortex has been observed following EMDR sessions, suggesting improved emotion regulation and cognitive control over traumatic memories.
 The research that discovered this potential mechanism of action made EMDR the first psychotherapy to have a proven neurobiological effect (Pagani, et al. 2013).

-3. Hippocampal Integration: EMDR may facilitate better integration of traumatic memories within the hippocampus, aiding in contextualizing the trauma and distinguishing it from present experiences.
+Hippocampal Integration: EMDR may facilitate better integration of traumatic memories (memory consolidation) within the hippocampus, aiding in contextualizing the trauma and distinguishing it from present experiences.
 For an interesting article on some recent discoveries about the hippocampus click here.

 Conclusion

 Understanding the neuroscience behind EMDR therapy not only enhances its credibility but also provides hope to those suffering from PTSD and complex trauma.
-By harnessing the brain's natural healing processes, EMDR offers a powerful tool for therapists to help their clients reprocess and overcome traumatic memories.
-As research continues to uncover the intricacies of how EMDR works, its application in therapy will only become more refined and effective.
+By harnessing the brain's natural healing processes, EMDR offers a powerful tool for therapists to help their clients process traumatic memories.
+As research continues to uncover the intricacies of how EMDR works, its application in clinical practice will only become more refined and effective.

 Alex Penrod, MS, LPC, LCDC